gcharland1/rubiks/docs/README.md

 # Rubiks Cube - V1.0

 ## How to run
-- Setup a venv
+- Setup a virtual environment
 - Install requirements.txt
-- `python3 main.py`
+- run `python3 run.py`

 ## How to use the app